You’ve got traffic coming to your website. Awesome, that’s half the battle.

 Newsletters are great for keeping your audience engaged.
 You might send an email once a week, once a fortnight, or once a month.
 The frequency of the emails is less important than the value.

 As you do all of this, you should be testing and tracking your results.
-A/B testing will help you craft subject lines, copies, and CTAs that buyers respond to.
+A/B testing will help you craft subject lines, copies, and CTAs that B2B buyers respond to.
 Analytics will show you the best days and times to send emails.
-This information will improve your email open rates.
+These insights will improve your email open rates.

-Email may be the oldest digital marketing tool, but it’s still powerful and you should include this channel in your SaaS marketing efforts.
+Email may be the oldest digital marketing tool, but it’s still powerful.
+You should include this channel in your SaaS marketing efforts.